-Professor of Management and Organizations Corinne Bendersky is an expert in workplace conflict, status and justice in teams and organizations.
-Bendersky’s research resonates in constructive and concrete ways both in academe and business.
+Professor of Management and Organizations Corinne Bendersky is an expert in workplace conflict, status, justice, and diversity and inclusion in teams and organizations.
+Bendersky’s research contributes to both academic knowledge and organizational practice.

 Bendersky teaches in UCLA Anderson’s full-time and fully employed MBA programs, and in many of its executive education programs.
-As faculty director of the human resources roundtable known as HARRT, Bendersky engages with a mix of academic, consultant and practitioner knowledge of cutting-edge human resources topics with the roughly 50 corporate HR executives who are members.
-An experienced mediator, facilitator of group decisions and developer of effective team process interventions, she works with top-tier HR professionals, consultants and members of the media for whom her work within the area of management and organizations has clear practical implications.
-She says this leadership experience has enabled her to become more “practitioner- and executive-facing,” as she embarks on more consulting and policy work.
+As faculty director of the UCLA human resources roundtable known as HARRT, Bendersky engages with a mix of academic, consultant and practitioner knowledge of cutting-edge human resources topics with the roughly 50 corporate HR executives who are members.
+As founder of Morpho Leadership Development, she consults with corporate and public service agency executives, particularly on conflict management and diversity and inclusion.

 Ph.D.
 Management, Sloan School of Management, Massachusetts Institute of Technology